Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 - To Claim: Click Play Now

-Here’s a look at this year’s horses and morning line odds:
+Here’s a look at this year’s early odds:

 Belmont Stakes traditions

-The Belmont Stakes is known to be the longest and most difficult of the Triple Crown races.
+The Belmont Stakes is known to be the most difficult of the Triple Crown races.

 The winning horse of the Belmont Stakes is draped with a blanket of white carnations upon victory.
-By contrast, the Kentucky Derby uses roses, while the Preakness Stakes uses black-eyed Susans.
-The “blanket” is approximately 700 carnations and weighs around 40 pounds; the carnations are imported from Columbia.
+The “blanket” is approximately 700 carnations and weighs around 40 pounds.
+The carnations are imported from Columbia.

 Also, the winner is presented with the famous trophy designed by Paulding Farnham and Tiffany & Co.